JSFoundation/standards/README.markdown

 # Why does the web developer community need a forum like this?

-The purpose of the jQuery Standards Group is to create a forum where the web developer community can come together to discuss shared concerns and values.
+The purpose of the JS Foundation Standards Group is to create a forum where the web developer community can come together to discuss shared concerns and values.